Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 * ApexPlay Gaming and Retail generated over **$28M in sales revenue** from 108K orders between 2019 and 2022 with customers spending an **average of $260 (AOV) per transaction**.

 * Revenue growth in 2020 was driven by both a 101% increase in order volume and higher customer spending, indicating a **temporary demand surge caused by the pandemic rather than sustainable growth**.
-Although order volume remained strong post-2020, declining AOV led to reduced revenue, signaling a shift toward value-conscious purchasing behavior.
+Although order volume remained strong post 2020, declining AOV led to reduced revenue signaling a customer behavioural shift towards more valued purchases.

-* By 2022, declines in both demand and spending suggest a broader market slowdown, highlighting the need to **focus on increasing customer spend value rather than acquisition and new customer traffic.**
+* By 2022, declines in both demand and spending suggest a broader market slowdown, highlighting the need to **focus on increasing current customer spend value rather than additional investments in new customer acquisition.**

 * Historically, non loyalty customers have been outspending loyalty customers in basket size up until the end of 2021.
 However, as the loyalty program gained popularity over time AOV increased and **loyalty customers were spending on average $30 more than non-loyalty customers in 2022**.